|

 Photograph of Melbourne City and surrounds, looking

 North.
-The lake in the foreground is Albert Park Lake
+The lake in the foreground is Albert Park

 around which the Australian Grand Prix is run every March.